 So if you are looking for an exceptional veterinarian who goes above and beyond...Freedom Fidos recommends Dr. Carey.

 Target Population There are more than 250,000 disabled Veterans, men and women, that fit our target profile, according to data released by the Department of Veteran Affairs, 2014.
 This number has undoubtedly risen since that last report was issued.
 This is important information because just the sheer numbers of service men and women coming home injured has overwhelmed the underfunded, understaffed Veterans Administration.
 They cannot meet the needs of all wounded veterans in a timely manner, especially since veterans of the Global War on Terror are applying in record numbers.

-Freedom Fidos has been founded to provide services to the wounded veterans needing service dogs within United States.
+Freedom Fidos has been founded to provide services to the wounded veterans.children with special needs,and first responders needing service dogs within United States.

-Freedom Fidos will empower these wounded veterans with TBI and PTS by providing them a shelter rescued service animal, custom trained for them.
-Giving that Veteran the tools and motivation to adapt, overcome, and move forward as leaders.
+Freedom Fidos will empower these individuals by providing them a shelter rescued service animal, custom trained for them.
+Giving that individual the tools and motivation to adapt, overcome, and move forward as leaders.
 Freedom Fidos accomplishes this through the unique program called Freedom Fidos Service Dog program.
 This program is multifaceted, focusing on several different approaches to recovery during the twelve month training period.
 Freedom Fidos can measure the results of our program through the intake and exit interviews conducted with our program participants.
 Furthermore, Freedom Fidos, is committed to the reporting of these results and all information considered fundamental on how we run our organization.